semgrep/semgrep-docs/docs/experiments/multiple-focus-metavariables.md

 Include `focus-metavariable` with more metavariables directly under the `patterns` key to match these metavariables regardless of their position in code.

+For example, there is a pattern that is binding several metavariables.
+You want to produce matches focused on two or more of these metavariables.
+If you specify a list of metavariables under `focus-metavariable`, each focused metavariable matches code independently of the others.

 ```yaml
     patterns:
       - pattern: foo($X, ..., $Y)